adshares/adshares-docs/protocol/infrastructure/infra_context.rst

 :ref:`Supply-Side Platform <protocol-definitions-ssp>` and :ref:`Demand-Side Platform <protocol-definitions-dsp>` need to independently decide which instances of :ref:`Context Platform <protocol-definitions-cp>` they trust and then independently query them.

-Even if :ref:`Supply-Side Platform <protocol-definitions-ssp>` and :ref:`Demand-Side Platform <protocol-definitions-dsp>` end up trusting the same instance of :ref:`Context Platform <protocol-definitions-cp>`, they need to query it separately.
+Even in case :ref:`Supply-Side Platform <protocol-definitions-ssp>` and :ref:`Demand-Side Platform <protocol-definitions-dsp>` choose to trust the same instance of :ref:`Context Platform <protocol-definitions-cp>`, they need to query it separately.

+:ref:`Context Platform <protocol-definitions-cp>` needs to track :ref:`Impression Events <protocol-definitions-impression>`.
+Thus, :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` need to share with
+:ref:`Context Platform <protocol-definitions-cp>` all the :ref:`Impression Events <protocol-definitions-impression>` that they receive.

+In response to an :ref:`Impression Event <protocol-definitions-impression>` notification, :ref:`Context Platform <protocol-definitions-cp>` returns a :ref:`Context Script <protocol-definitions-contextscript>`, and then receives the results of this script being executed by a :ref:`Supply-Side Agent <protocol-definitions-ssa>` within its sandbox.